xuetao666/625_Group5/README.md

+Following is the sensitivity and specificity results for each year using different methods in the variable selection process.
-Based on the results, we found that XGBoost and Random Forests have low sensitivity, thus not reasonable to include variabels using these two methods.
-As a result, for the overall selection, we only include the variables results in LASSO.
-For LASSO, we chose variables that have at least 50% coverage of the whole year period (1999-2018), also with less than 10,000 missingness.
+Based on the results, we found that XGBoost and Random Forests have unsatisfiable sensitivity, which gave no reason to include variables selected by the above two methods.
+As a result, we only kept the variables selected by LASSO.
-Following is the plot showing the overall importance of variables selected and their definition.
+We further reduced the number of variables according to at least a 50 percent selection rate in the years they appeared and less than 10,000 missing values.
+Here we present the descriptions of each selected variable.